Union of Concerned Scientists: Issue stances

 UCS has been critical of proposed Generation III reactor designs.
 Edwin Lyman, a senior staff scientist at UCS, has challenged specific cost-saving design choices made for both the AP1000 and Economic Simplified Boiling Water Reactor.

 The UCS endorsed the 2007 Forests Now Declaration, which calls for new market based mechanism to protect forests, as the group has recognised the importance of curbing deforestation to tackle climate change.

 The group also supports governmental incentives for people who want to preserve undeveloped land instead of selling it to developers.

-It opposes the use of space weapons, and work on reducing the number of nuclear weapons around the world.
+The UCS opposes the use of space weapons and supports efforts to reduce the number of nuclear weapons around the world.